World’s No.1 Educational YouTube Channel

 G20 presidency given to Brazil

 The G20 Summit in India has come to an end.
 The PM of India has presented the gavel to Brazil as the country prepares to assume the presidency.
 However, India will still hold the responsibility till November 2023 as Brazil will officially take the helm on December 1st this year.
+PM Modi has proposed holding a virtual G20 meeting in late November as India’s presidency nears its conclusion.
+This meeting would serve as an opportunity for members to revisit the topics discussed and agreements made during the summit.

 “We want greater participation of the emerging countries in the decision-making process of the World Bank and International Monetary Fund.
 The unbearable foreign debt of the poorest countries needs to be addressed,” said Brazil’s President Luiz Inacio Lula da Silva while addressing assembled delegates.